A Look at Good Mold and Bad Mold on Artisanal Cured Meats

 There are two types of bad molds on cured meats: green and black.

 Green mold may sometimes appear as blue, but it is caused by the same type of mold.
-Contrary to the powder-like texture of white mold, the green mold is fuzzy and leaves small crumbles on other surfaces as well.
+Contrary to the powder-like texture of white mold, the green mold is fuzzy and leaves small amounts of crumbles on other surfaces as well.
 When you handle cured meat that has developed this bad mold, you should wear gloves to avoid staining your skin.

 How to remove green mold from meat